 This might be because of a mental health condition, a learning difficulty or something else.
+How often do you need this help?

 When paying bills or planning a budget, do you need help from someone?

 I sometimes or always need help to pay bills or plan a budget.